zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 4: Configure Continuous Integration with Jenkins

-In this task, you will set up a simple Jenkins continuous integration (CI) pipeline, which will build the `MCW-OSS-PaaS-and-DevOps` application with every code commit into GitHub.
+In this task, you create a simple Jenkins continuous integration (CI) pipeline, which builds the `MCW-OSS-PaaS-and-DevOps` application with every code commit into GitHub.

 1. Return to the **Jenkins** dashboard, and select **New Item** from the left-hand menu.